-Washington is a diverse and tech-friendly state with a wealth of employment opportunities for vocational school graduates.
+Students who attend Washington trade schools will find that the state is a diverse and tech-friendly location, with a wealth of employment opportunities.
 The state's economy is in good shape, and is home to nine Fortune 500 companies including Costco (Kirkland), Microsoft (Redmond), Amazon (Seattle) and Starbucks (Seattle).
-In a testament to Washington's business friendly climate, the state has been able to attract hundreds of other private businesses that are just as competitive as the retail and software giants, Starbucks and Microsoft.
+In a testament to the state's business friendly climate, it's been able to attract hundreds of other private businesses that are just as competitive as the retail and software giants.

 Washington is home to a sector-based economic development strategy, hinged on fostering growth in key industries.
 The Washington State Office of Economic Development and Competitiveness has identified several business sectors for major investment and expansion to drive economic growth in the state: